pascualgroup/stochastic-crispr-coevo/README.md

 ### Bacterial growth

 ### Bacterial death

 ### Viral decay

 ### Contact

 1. Randomly select a bacterial strain and a viral strain proportional to population size
-2. Reduce the viral population by 1
+2. If immune, infect with probability p_crispr_failure_prob
-3. If immune, infect with probability p_crispr_failure_prob
+3. If not immune, defend successfully & acquire spacer with prob q_spacer_acquisition_prob

-4. If not immune, defend successfully & acquire spacer with prob q_spacer_acquisition_prob
+Infect:

-5. If infecting:
+1. Draw the number of mutations for each of `beta` newly created virus particles; the number is `Binomial(n_pspacers, mu)`.
-  a. reduce bacterial population
+2. Unmutated virus particles just increase the abundance of the existing viral strain.
-  b.
+3. Mutated virus particles acquire newly created protospacers at randomly selected loci.